vincentge95/SuperGamer/README.md

 Functions:
 ==========
+Block the specific users' threads or replies.

-Add username or key word, it will block the threads that the specified users post or have the key words.
+Block the threads that have specific words.

-...
+Hide the medals of users in threads.